Gaston Thierry: Death and legacy

 Thierry was mortally wounded in an expedition he led against Jeremia Issa and his followers in Mubi.
-He died succumbing from a poisoned arrow on 16th September 1904.
+He died succumbing from a poisoned arrow on 16 September 1904.
 He was buried in Garoua.

 A year after his death, in 1905, the case of Thierry's brutality against Africans was brought back to the spotlight as parliamentary debates on colonial affairs took place after several scandals involving officers and missionaries in German-Togo hit the headlines in the German press.
 The official parliamentary indulgence stipulated that Captain Thierry had shot down the father of the pupil of the Catholic mission in Lomé, after he had climbed up a tree to flee from the officer.
 Furthermore, the pupil reported that Thierry would shoot down local people as one would shoot game, and that his acts of cruelty were grounds for his notoriety in the entire protectorate.

+Thierry's collections and spoils of war in museums

+In 1900, Thierry sold no less than 1700 of what museums at the time viewed as "ethnographic objects" to three German museums: the Ethnological Museum of Berlin, the Linden-Museum in Stuttgart and the Leipzig Museum of Ethnography.
+Amongst those 1700 objects were weapons and personal items he had looted from his leading military expeditions in German Togoland, including the belongings of Biema Asabiè and other Anufo leaders of Sansanné-Mango.
+After Gaston Thierry's death in 1904, his brother sold dozens of objects that Thierry had taken away during his colonial career in German Togoland to the Field Museum in Chicago.

-A species of West African lizard, Chalcides thierryi, was named in his honor.
+Thierry also sent zoological specimen to the Berlin Museum of Natural History.
+In fact, a species of West African lizard, Chalcides thierryi, was named in his honor.